 The alternative renewal certification method for all categories and subcategories is to obtain the appropriate manuals and take the examination.
 If all continuing credit hour requirements are not met, all exams must be retaken (general plus categories/subcategories).
 Manuals and examinations are available all year and, in most cases, the examinations are offered locally by the KDA.
 See your local county extension office for the KDA examination schedule and information on ordering commercial applicator manuals.

 Some applicators are certified in many categories/subcategories, which may result in conflicts due to concurrent group training sessions.
-In such cases, it may be possible for the applicator to attend the needed category/subcategories at an alternate location.
-Program schedules for the Manhattan training and the Garden City training are available to aid in selecting training locations.
+In such cases, it may be possible for the applicator to attend the needed category/subcategory at an alternate location.

 Category 10 applicators must attend the core hour and the category/subcategory sessions that apply to the applicator's research and/or demonstration.
 There is no specific category 10 training.

 For all applicator recertification renewals, please refer to the lists below for the number of credit hours to be accumulated by your category/subcategory to complete certification requirements.

 Each applicator must retain receipt of attendance at recertification programs offering credit hours as proof of credit hours accumulated.
 A certificate will be stamped upon completion of each break-out session and core hour as “proof” of attendance at each certification meeting site.